l-stend/e3248030-fc66-43aa-8af2-5993f9793821/README.md

 ## Description

-Here is a somewhat different version of the task. :) In this version the utetnte can browse a list of products using a dynamic search bar.
+Here is a somewhat different version of the task.
+In this version the user can browse a list of products using a dynamic search bar.
 The list of products can be retrieved either from a .json file locally in the repo or via an API call.
 The latter, however, being restricted by CORS policies can only be used in a browser window with those policies disabled.
 I made this choice because in the context of an exercise it allowed me to better show how I would set up the app to work in a real, protected environment.

 ## Tech Stack